Digital Transformation Analytics

 Although computer technology has been around for decades, the concept of digital transformation is relatively new.
 It arrived in the 1990s with the introduction of mainstream internet.
 Since then, the ability to convert traditional forms of media (like documents and photos) into ones and zeroes has paled in importance to what digital technology has brought society.
-Today, digitization touches every part of our lives, affecting how we work, shop, travel, educate, govern and live.
+Today, digitisation touches every part of our lives, affecting how we work, shop, travel, educate, govern, and live.

 Digital transformation practices are commonly used in the context of business.
 The introduction of digital technologies has sparked the creation of new business models and revenue streams.
-Emerging technologies such as artificial intelligence (AI), cloud computing and the Internet of Things (IoT) accelerate transformation, while foundational technologies like data management and analytics are needed to analyze the massive amounts of data resulting from digital transformation.
+Emerging technologies such as artificial intelligence (AI), cloud computing and the Internet of Things (IoT) accelerate transformation, while foundational technologies like data management and analytics are needed to analyse the massive amounts of data resulting from digital transformation.

 Digital transformation is not about technology alone.
 It occurs at the intersection of people, business and technology – and is guided by a broader business strategy.
-Success comes when organizations can effectively use data created by or through technology in a way that enables business change to occur dynamically.
+Success comes when organisations can effectively use data created by or through technology in a way that enables business change to occur dynamically.

 Digital transformation is made possible by the union of:

-The convergence gives life to a digital business, allowing organizations to deliver digital experiences, digital operations and digital innovation.
+The convergence gives life to a digital business, allowing organisations to deliver digital experiences, digital operations and digital innovation.
 A digital business can innovate quickly and scale up innovations to deliver the digital products and services that customers value.